 The Smart B-Trainer packs GPS, an accelerometer and heart rate monitoring in the right earpiece.
 There's also audio fitness coaching and it suggests what music tracks to play to match your heart rate.
 They're also fully waterproof but there's no specific pool based workouts.
 There's 16GB of storage for your music and the compatible runs on iPhone and Android.

 Read this: We run with the Sony Smart B-Trainer

 Best for budget

 Developed in an unlikely partnership between PC chip-making behemoth Intel and rapper 50cent, the SMS Audio Biosport headphones track your heart rate, sync with running app Runkeeper and are completely waterproof.
 The most incredible part, however, is that they can harvest energy from the sound jack itself, so you don't have to charge them to keep tabs on your ticker.
 Downside, slightly uncomfortable for some and limited compatible apps.
 They're going crazy cheap right now, however.

 Essential reading: SMS Audio BioSport headphones review

 Vi fitness coach

 Vi's headphones – made by LifeBEAM – feature bpm and heart rate variability sensors and capture data on motion, elevation for serious sports stats.
 The idea is to deliver actionable insights on weight loss optimisation, injury prevention, running technique and provide adaptive training plans live to your ears.
-It's fully backed on Kickstarter, but won't deliver until December (at best).
+It's fully backed on Kickstarter, but won't deliver until early 2017.